gt-cs3220/gt-cs3220.github.io/assignment3.md

 You and your partner should submit the same version of the zip file.

-Please download your submitted file and verify whether your zip file contains all the files and runs correctly.
-It must contain fmedian2.mif.
-If your verilog design is missing, we will contact you to get missing files but each time we contact you, you will lose 5%.

 [2] Report: You must submit your **own version** of your report. (**Report.pdf**) Please submit a pdf file.
 Do not include the pdf file in a zip file.
 You should write a report independently (your partner will write his/her own report) and submit it.
 The report should include